 - Upon receipt of the OBS-3+ or OBS300, inspect the packaging and contents for damage.
-File damage claims with the shipping company. - The sensor is shipped with a calibration sheet and an instruction manual.
+File damage claims with the shipping company. - The sensor is shipped with a calibration sheet and an instruction manual or a ResourceDVD.

-4. QuickStart
+4. Quickstart

 4.1 Preparation for Use